coelhudo/DataCenterSimulator/README.md

 * Autonomic Computing layer to manage Autonomic Managers and its configuration and interactions

-Archtecture
+Architecture
 ===========

-Currently three kinds of systems are available for evalutation:
+Currently three kinds of systems are available for evaluation:
 * Interactive Systems
 * Enterprise Systems
 * HPC (High-performance Computing) Systems